The bizarre history of Groundhog Day

 Phil also doesn't have to spend the offseason alone.
 He's married to Phyliss, per the Groundhog Club, who does not receive the same elixir of life and so will not live forever like her groundhog husband.
 There is no official word on how many wives Phil has outlived through over the years.

 As for his accuracy in weather-predicting -- Phil's hit or miss.
-He often sees his shadow -- 107 times, in fact, per the York Daily Record, which has analyzed every single one of Phil's official weather predictions since the 19th century.
+He often sees his shadow -- 107 times, before this year, per the York Daily Record, which has analyzed every single one of Phil's official weather predictions since the 19th century.
 Last year, Phil saw his shadow, which coincided with a huge winter storm.
-Fingers crossed for better luck for us all this year.
+And this year, once again, Phil predicted six more weeks of winter (his 108th such prediction) -- fingers crossed that the rest of the season is storm-free.

 The-CNN-Wire